Rais Shaikh: Healthcare

-In 2018, Rais Shaikh, as a councilor, sanctioned of two crores and seventy-five lacs to renovate the Mukti Fauj Dawakhana (Salvation Army Dispensary), one of the oldest dispensaries in the city.
+In 2018, Rais Shaikh, as a councilor, sanctioned two crores and seventy-five lacs to renovate the Mukti Fauj Dawakhana (Salvation Army Dispensary), one of the oldest dispensaries in the city.

 Stance Against Drugs

-On September 9, 2018, Rais Shaik led a rally with party members and people from his constituency to protest against the illegal sale and consumption of drugs.
+On September 9, 2018, Rais Shaikh led a rally with party members and people from his constituency to protest against the illegal sale and consumption of drugs.
 The rally covered different areas like Madanpura, Nagpada, and Byculla.

 Demand for a Pay Hike For Corporators

 Rais asked for a hike in the salaries of corporators in May 2017.
 He demanded corporators to be paid a salary of Rs.
 50, 000.
 At that time, corporators were being paid a salary of Rs.
 10, 000.
-A corporator, as a part of his or her duty, has to be on the move all the time and have to meet people from different areas on a regular basis to address their problems.
+A corporator, as a part of his or her duty, has to be on the move all the time and has to meet people from different areas on a regular basis to address their problems.
 While condemning corruption in politics, Rais stated that corporators must be paid the kind of amount that would not at least not make them worried about managing their personal expenses.

 Women Empowerment and Safety

 Rais advocated the implementation of some measures with the help of which the situation can be improved.
 Rais and his team carried out an initiative called ‘Police Didi’ under which four female constables spoke to the girls and the women in these areas.
 Several men were arrested because of the testimonies by these women.
-Rais has demanded for the formation of a monitoring committee for the police budget.
+Rais has demanded the formation of a monitoring committee for the police budget.